Published in January 2024

 Stage 2: Investigation

-Stage 2 deals with two types of complaint: those that have not been resolved at stage 1 and those that clearly require in-depth investigation, and so are handled at this stage following discussion and agreement with you.
-If you do not wish your complaint to be handled at stage 1, you can ask us to handle it at stage 2 instead.
+Stage 2 deals with two types of complaint: those that have not been resolved at stage 1 and those that clearly need in-depth investigation.
+These are handled at this stage following discussion and agreement with you.
+If you do not want your complaint handled at stage 1, you can ask us to handle it at stage 2 instead.

-• we will acknowledge receipt of your complaint within three working days
+- let you know we have got your complaint within three working days of receiving it

-• we will confirm our understanding of the complaint we will investigate and what outcome you are looking for
+- confirm our understanding of the complaint we need to investigate and what outcome you are looking for

-• we will try to resolve your complaint where we can (in some cases we may suggest using an alternative complaint resolution approach, such as mediation); and
+- try to resolve your complaint where we can (in some cases we may suggest using a different complaint resolution approach, such as mediation), and

 If our investigation will take longer than 20 working days, we will tell you.
 We will tell you our revised time limits and keep you updated on progress.